nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:
 * `new-homework name/John homework/listening comprehension ex1 deadline/2023-05-30 2359` adds the assignment `listening comprehension ex1` to the student named `John.
 The deadline is 02 Dec 2023 at 23:25.
 * `new-homework name/Donald homework/english essay deadline/2023-05-14 2359` adds the assignment `English Essay` to the student named `Donald`.
 The deadline is 14 May 2023 at 23:59.
-* `new-homework name/Kai Ze homework/math ex1 deadline/2023-05-23 2359` adds the assignment `math ex1` to the student named `Kai Ze`.
+* `new-homework name/Kai Ze name/Muhammad homework/math ex1 deadline/2023-05-23 2359` adds the assignment `math ex1` to the student named `Kai Ze` and `Muhammad`.
 The deadline is 23 May 2023 at 23:59.

 ![New Homework](images/new-homework.jpg)